 REMEDY: In your journal, write about any potential primary emotions that may be underlying the anger.
+This will help you to practice the skill of tuning into how you are really feeling and identifying what you need.
 Create space for these vulnerable emotions by imagining them as small children who are in pain and need your love and care.
 Take a deep breath and imagine that you’re breathing support, acknowledgment, and compassion to the hurt parts of yourself.
 Spend at least 5 minutes per day engaging in this process.

 8. Inflammation-Related Anger